-- 8.28 The plans indicate one parking space to the front of the dwelling as well as one in the garage, which complies with adopted standards in terms of the number of spaces.
-Local Highway Authority Standing Advice requires a 5.5m set back from any garage door to avoid the potential for vehicles overhanging the footway and one of the reasons for refusal under application WNN/2021/0480 was that the development failed to provide an adequate driveway length, and this was therefore deemed to be detrimental to highway safety.
-It is not considered that the submitted plans adequately demonstrate that an acceptable driveway length is currently being proposed.
-However, an update will be provided on this matter within the published committee addendum. - 8.29 Officers consider that the development is capable of satisfying other requirements within the Standing Advice such as minimum access width, vehicle-pedestrian intervisibility, gradient, drainage and surfacing. - 8.30 A further consideration is that the site of the proposed dwelling is currently in use as garages for No.17 North Western Avenue.
+- 8.28 The proposal provides two parking spaces one parking space to the front of the dwelling and one in the garage.
+This complies with adopted standards in terms of the number of spaces. - 8.29 Local Highway Authority Standing Advice requires a 5.5m set back from any garage door to avoid the potential for vehicles overhanging the footway, and one of the reasons for refusal under application WNN/2021/0480 was that the development failed to provide an adequate driveway length, and this was therefore deemed to be detrimental to highway safety.
+On assessment of the submitted plans, it is considered that the proposed development can provide an adequate driveway length. - 8.30 Officers consider that the development is also capable of satisfying other requirements within the Standing Advice such as minimum access width, vehicle-pedestrian inter-visibility, gradient, drainage and surfacing. - 8.31 A further consideration is that the site of the proposed dwelling is currently in use as garages for No.17 North Western Avenue.
 As a four bedroom dwelling, this would require three spaces, plus a visitor space.
 The driveway at the front of No.17 has space for at least two vehicles and it is considered that additional space could potentially be provided with some minimal alterations.
 As such it is not considered that any objections could be sustained in respect of the impact on parking provisions for the existing property.